 BI technologies that handle batch and streaming real time data often are different technologies from those that handle historical and predictive analysis.
 Complex data structures really don’t work with nice traditional relational or multi-dimensional databases, and therefore we are forced to build multiple data marts or build multiple cubes to make that happen.
 Last but not least, meta data from our ETL processes for our data warehouse, and from our Business Intelligence and even metadata from our ERP applications is very siloed.
 That needs to be addressed.

 Early generation BI technologies had too many limitations such as depending on rigid data models which take tremendous efforts to change.
-They typically do not work the area well with hundreds of dimensions and very complex hierarchies.
-As we already mentioned the combination of exploration and reporting and analysis typically has been achieved in the past by different technologies.
+They typically do not work well with hundreds of dimensions and very complex hierarchies.
+As we already mentioned, the combination of exploration and reporting and analysis typically has been achieved in the past by different technologies.
 Before you can analyze anything you need to find it, but in order to find it you aren’t going to use a BI application, you use some kind of a search technology.
-But you can’t really use search technology for analysis and in some of the cases so you keep jumping back and forth between different applications.
+But you can’t really use search technology for analysis in some cases, so you keep jumping back and forth between different applications.
 So hopefully this gives you a good overview of the three legs of the triad of BI: agile software development, agile organizational structures, and agile processes and agile technology.